Statistical determinism in non-Lipschitz dynamical systems: Proofs

+This system is $C^k$-close to $\rmd \by/\rmd \tau= W_0 \bFF_\s(\by)$, where the latter is equivalent to $\rmd \by/\rmd s = \bFF_\s(\by)$ up to the constant time scaling.
+Since the attractor $\mathcal{A}_+$ of unperturbed system \eqref{yEqn} is assumed to have a physical measure with the $C^k$-robust convergence to equilibrium, the attractor $\tilde{\mathcal{A}}_+$ of perturbed system (\ref{eqPr4A}) has a physical measure with the property of convergence to equilibrium, provided that the perturbation is sufficiently small.
+For concluding the proof, one should notice that all arguments in the first part of the proof (based on the invariant manifold theory) remain valid for small $C^k$ perturbations of the system and of the graph (\ref{eqP41_graph}).

 \textbf{Acknowledgements:} \ We would like to thank Isaia Nisoli and Enrique Pujals for helpful discussions.
-The research of TDD was partially supported by the NSF DMS-1703997 grant.
-AAM was suppoorted by CNPq (grants 303047/2018-6, 406431/2018-3).
+The research of TDD was partially supported by the NSF DMS-2106233 grant.
+AAM was supported by CNPq (grants 303047/2018-6, 406431/2018-3).